amantiwari1/github-exercise/README.md

 Open click [here](https://github.com/Tech-Tomatoes/demo-github)

+as you see pop up above link and create pull request with title and description required -

+- reviewer - `amantiwari1`
+- Assignees - add yourself
+- Labels - `good first issue`

+create it in button

+go back to issue which you have created

+- Linked pull requests - add which you have to created pull request

-as you see pop up above link and create pull request with ttle and description i will review your application, approve and merge your submission if everything is correct.
+i will review your application, approve and merge your submission if everything is correct.
 Otherwise, you will get notified of the changes requested in the pull request comment section.

+---

+# Congratulations Completed Exercise - Happy hacking! :) 🎉🎉